-It should be noted that the foregoing shall apply without prejudice to the fact that such goods or products have been subject to operations of introduction. storage, inventory management. classification, consolidation, deconsolidation, transfer, distribution, packaging, repackaging, packing, re-labeling, repackaging, fractioning, refrigeration, separation, transport, assembly, transformation, adaptation, repair, restoration, or adjustment.
+It should be noted that the foregoing shall apply without prejudice to the fact that such goods or products have been subject to operations of introduction. storage. inventory management, classification, consolidation, deconsolidation, transfer, distribution, packaging, repackaging, labeling, re-labeling, packing, repackaging, fractioning, refrigeration, separation, transport, assembly, transformation, adaptation, repair, restoration, or adjustment.